-The clavicle (collarbone) extends between the sternum and the acromion of the scapula.
+The clavicle (collarbone) extends between the manubrium of the sternum and the acromion of the scapula.

 It is classed as a long bone and can be palpated along its length.
 In thin individuals, it is visible under the skin.
 The clavicle has three main functions:

 - Attaches the upper limb to the trunk as part of the ‘shoulder girdle’.

 - Protects the underlying neurovascular structures supplying the upper limb.